 But if you don’t want it gone, what I would do is this: I would take maybe a stiff-bristle brush and gently brush away – maybe like a dry paintbrush and just brush away all the loose stuff.
 And then you’re going to pick up some popcorn-ceiling patching material.
-There’s a number of different manufacturers of this.
-I know that Zinsser makes one, Homax makes one.
-It comes both in a trowel-on finish and also in a spray-on finish.
+There’s a number of different manufacturers of this like DAP’s 2-in-1 Spray Texture.

 LESLIE: It looks like cheese in a can when it comes out.